gammasoft71/xtd/tools/xtdc-gui/README.md

 # Templates project

-xtdc-gui contians many project template.
+xtdc-gui contains many project template.
 All project listed below are created with CMake and target your system (Visual Studio on Windows, Xcode on macOS and Code::Blocks or makefile on Linux).

 ## GUI Application sdk :